 Students and parents/guardians will be informed of these promotion/retention policy guidelines through their presentation in the Board's policy manual and in the school student handbooks.
-At the beginning of each school year, each student will be given a copy of the school handbook containing these guidelines.
+At the beginning of each school year, handbooks will be made available electronically and/or in hardcopy format.